K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project.

+## 4/16/2021

+    1. Changed Reference Level calculation to auto-set near bottom of window.
+Updated the default band memory database and spectrum databases to use values close to 0 vs. the previous -170ish values.
+Each update it looks at the 3rd FFT bin (an arbitrary choice) for a starting level and then scans all the bins for anything lower.
+As long as the data is consistent this should work.
+An average would be better to weed out bad readings.
+This is already done a bit later but in the wrong part of the loop to be helpful here.
+    2. When in PANADAPTER config, a radio's VFO is now polled via CAT and updated on the display so follows as you tune the radio.
+It is set for about 500ms updates.
+This is working for a K3 with 8.215MHz IF.
+    3. User Profile 2 is being used for PANADAPTER config.
+It sets BAND0 as eht curernt band.
+Can use all fields as normal.
+    4. Swipes up/dn to change bands are disabled in PANADAPER config.
+Encoder 2 is set to RefLvl so a drag up/dn will change ref level value.
+RefLvl is now limited to +/- 50 in step=1 unit.
+0 to 10 is the normal value.
+    5. There is ongoing dev work to enable spectrum scale changes.
+It is set in the database only now.
+The spectrum values are not yet linked to the waterfall settings.
+Waterfall gains need to be changed.

 ## 4/14/2021

     1. Swipes are now limited to the spectrum hotspot area to prevent unintended band changes while operating buttons or labels.